• Skip to primary navigation

 To quickly recap, Clifford had been out of the Reign line-up for a few weeks with an upper body injury.
 However, coach Jason Christie told us he expected him back for the series vs. the Grizzlies.
 Which didn’t seem like a big deal at the time.
 Then, on Christmas Eve we broke the story that Lewis had signed with the hometown Grizzlies – putting them on the ice together on December 29th, last Friday.

 “Yeah, that’s what I thought,” said Clifford, while laughing.
-“I showed with my suit and everything, but apparently I wasn’t even going on the trip.
+“I showed up with my suit and everything, but apparently I wasn’t even going on the trip.
 They wanted me to rest for a couple more days.”

 Earlier that week, the two Kings had briefly talked about the possible showdown that was to take place in Salt Lake City.

-“He text me and we were chatting back and forth,” Clifford shared.
+“He texted me and we were chatting back and forth,” Clifford shared.
 “But, it was Christmas time, so we were nice to each other.
 We’ll save most of our chirping for when we get back to LA together (after the lockout).”

 Lewis tells a bit of a different story heading into tonight’s game though.